-Fujifilm X-Pro2 versus Panasonic G9
+Fujifilm X-Pro2 vs Panasonic G9

-The Fujifilm X-Pro2 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in January 2016 and November 2017.
+The Fujifilm X-Pro2 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and November 2017.
 Both the X-Pro2 and the G9 are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a Four Thirds (G9) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (14 percent) than the Fujifilm X-Pro2.
 Moreover, the G9 is markedly heavier (33 percent) than the X-Pro2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-Pro2) and the Micro Four Thirds Lens Catalog (G9).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.